Hyratel/ArduinoJoystickLibrary/README.md

   - `JOYSTICK_TYPE_JOYSTICK` or `0x04` - Joystick
   - `JOYSTICK_TYPE_GAMEPAD` or `0x05` - Gamepad
   - `JOYSTICK_TYPE_MULTI_AXIS` or `0x08` - Multi-axis Controller
-- `uint8_t buttonCount` - Default: `32` - Indicates how many buttons will be available on the joystick.
+- `uint8_t buttonCount` - Default: `8` - Indicates how many buttons will be available on the joystick.
-- `uint8_t hatSwitchCount` - Default: `2` - Indicates how many hat switches will be available on the joystick.
+- `uint8_t hatSwitchCount` - Default: `0` - Indicates how many hat switches will be available on the joystick.
 Range: `0` - `2`
 - `bool includeXAxis` - Default: `true` - Indicates if the X Axis is available on the joystick.
 - `bool includeYAxis` - Default: `true` - Indicates if the Y Axis is available on the joystick.
-- `bool includeZAxis` - Default: `true` - Indicates if the Z Axis (in some situations this is the right X Axis) is available on the joystick.
+- `bool includeZAxis` - Default: `false` - Indicates if the Z Axis (in some situations this is the right X Axis) is available on the joystick.
-- `bool includeRxAxis` - Default: `true` - Indicates if the X Axis Rotation (in some situations this is the right Y Axis) is available on the joystick.
+- `bool includeRxAxis` - Default: `false` - Indicates if the X Axis Rotation (in some situations this is the right Y Axis) is available on the joystick.
-- `bool includeRyAxis` - Default: `true` - Indicates if the Y Axis Rotation is available on the joystick.
+- `bool includeRyAxis` - Default: `false` - Indicates if the Y Axis Rotation is available on the joystick.
-- `bool includeRzAxis` - Default: `true` - Indicates if the Z Axis Rotation is available on the joystick.
+- `bool includeRzAxis` - Default: `false` - Indicates if the Z Axis Rotation is available on the joystick.
-- `bool includeRudder` - Default: `true` - Indicates if the Rudder is available on the joystick.
+- `bool includeSlider` - Default: `false` - Indicates if the Rudder is available on the joystick.
-- `bool includeThrottle` - Default: `true` - Indicates if the Throttle is available on the joystick.
+- `bool includeDial` - Default: `false` - Indicates if the Throttle is available on the joystick.
-- `bool includeAccelerator` - Default: `true` - Indicates if the Accelerator is available on the joystick.
-- `bool includeBrake` - Default: `true` - Indicates if the Brake is available on the joystick.
-- `bool includeSteering` - Default: `true` - Indicates if the Steering is available on the joystick.

 The following constants define the default values for the constructor parameters listed above:

 - `JOYSTICK_DEFAULT_REPORT_ID` is set to `0x03`
-- `JOYSTICK_DEFAULT_BUTTON_COUNT` is set to `32`
+- `JOYSTICK_DEFAULT_BUTTON_COUNT` is set to `8`
-- `JOYSTICK_DEFAULT_HATSWITCH_COUNT` is set to `2`
+- `JOYSTICK_DEFAULT_HATSWITCH_COUNT` is set to `0`

 ### Joystick.begin(bool initAutoSendState)